imgeeek/10years/README.md

 # 10years
+Title: The title is given 10 years because of the functionality the program performs.
 In this project, I've done a system where you can email to future yourslef particularly after 10 years.